qdzlug/ironbank-pipeline/stages/publish-artifacts/s3/README.md

 ## Purpose

-this is essentially the entrypoint for the container when this stage runs.
+this is essentially the entrypoint for the container when this job runs.
 It collects some information and preps the container to run the python scripts, and moves output files.
-This is the "launcher" for all of the actions that are undertaken in this stage of the pipeline
+This is the "launcher" for all of the actions that are undertaken in this job of the pipeline

 ## Code - In Depth